 Single Vision Lenses

 These are lenses with one working distance only.
 For kids and adults 40 and under it can be used for all ranges.
-But for those who need a specific working distance it can be used just for reading, computer, or anything that works with the prescription required.
+And for those needing a specific working distance it can be used just for reading, computer, or anything that works with the prescription required.

 Bifocal and Tri-Focal Lenses

-Trifocals are lenses with three different focusing distances.
-Usually for distance, intermediate and near.
-These lenses have two lines that are visible on the lenses.
-It can be used as an option to people who do not adapt to the progressive lenses.
+Trifocals are lenses with three different focusing distances, usually for distance, intermediate and near.
+This design has two visible lines on the lenses.
+It can be used as an option for people who do not adapt to progressive lenses.

 Progressive Lenses

 Progressive lenses are multifocal lenses that change gradually in corrective power from the top half of the lens to the bottom, and thus contain more than two lens powers.
-Many people prefer progressive lenses for cosmetic reasons – since they don’t have an obvious line going across the lens where the corrective power changes.
+Many people prefer progressive lenses for cosmetic reasons – these lenses don’t have an obvious line going across the lens where the corrective power changes.

 Lens Materials